mayasage/practical_software_engineering/Database Modelling.md

 It's a spreadsheet where:

 - Columns:
-  - are "what do you need to find" in an business question
+  - are "what do you need to find" in a business question
   - represent Dimensions
   - Each Dimension should be defined by a DB Query.